shapely/shapely/docs/manual.rst

   geometry of the same type from the transformed coordinates.

   `func` maps x, y, and optionally z to output xp, yp, zp.
-The input parameters may iterable types like lists or arrays or single values.
+The input parameters may be iterable types like lists or arrays or single values.
   The output shall be of the same type: scalars in, scalars out;
   lists in, lists out.

+  `transform` tries to determine which kind of function was passed in by calling `func` first with n iterables of coordinates, where n is the dimensionality of the input geometry.
+If `func` raises a `TypeError` when called with iterables as arguments, then it will instead call `func` on each individual coordinate in the geometry.

   `New in version 1.2.18`.